sejaldua/discrete-optimization/week2/notes.md

   - no quality guarantees (in general)
   - quality can vary widely on the input
   - problem feasibility needs to be "easy"
+- summary
+  - we can always start with greedy
+  - going beyond the greedy solution
+    - constraint programming
+    - local search
+    - mixed integer programming

+### Modeling

+- Step 1: formalize an optimization task as a mathematical model
+- the (1-dimensional) knapsack problem
+  - given a set of items $I$, each item $i \in I$ characterized by
+    - its weight $w_i$
+    - its value $v_i$